Bookkeeping vs. Management Accounting: Understanding the Differences

 Definition:

-Bookkeeping is the process of recording and organising all financial transactions of a business in a systematic and consistent way.
+As part of financial management, bookkeeping is the process of recording and organising all financial transactions of a business in a systematic and consistent way.
 It forms the foundation of a company’s financial records.

 Key Tasks: